Transfer Learning (Il)liquidity: Deep Log-Sum-Exp Neural Network

 is crucial for the upper bound defined in Theorem \ref{thm:deep_LSE_vs_max}.
-It makes the dependence on the nonnegative skips $\alpha_{\max}^{(\ell)}$ explicit, and the behavior as depth grows is governed by the tail products
+It makes the dependence on the positive recursion weights $\alpha_{\max}^{(\ell)}$ explicit, and highlights that the behavior of the estimator as depth grows depends on the recursion weights that control how much the upper bound grows (Eq. \ref{eq:Delta_recursion})